ThisIsNima01/RadioJavan-Downloader/README.md

 Application That Gives You Ability To Stream Online or Download Any Audio and Video Music From Radio Javan And Saves It Into Your Phone's Storage

+# Features

+- ✅ Search any media ( Audio and Video ) By Its artist or music name
+- ✅ Download audio and video file and save into your device storage
+- ✅ Stream audio file online
+- ✅ Caching audio file when fully buffered and play without internet connection next time
+- ✅ Music player controls
+- ✅ Indicator for media state ( Downloaded Or Not ) in search list

 ## Getting Started

 Just Search Music or Artis Name...